 Is coconut oil good for low porosity hair?

 Yes, coconut oil is good for low porosity hair.
-It penetrates the hair and moisturizes the strands from within.
+It penetrates the hair and moisturizes the strands from within, making it a good natural hair treatment.

 How often should I wash my low porosity hair?